aeinstein/webrtmp/readme.md

 ## Introduction
 This project consists of 2 parts.
-- Websockify for wrapping WSS to TCP
+- Websockify for wrapping TCP in WSS
 - WebRTMP Client library